 The primary difference between schizoaffective disorder and schizophrenia is that schizoaffective disorder contains elements of both mood disorders and psychotic disorders, whereas schizophrenia only contains elements of psychotic disorders.
 This means that individuals with schizoaffective disorder may experience more dramatic emotional shifts than those with schizophrenia alone.
 Additionally, individuals with schizoaffective disorder typically respond better to certain medications than those with schizophrenia alone due to the presence of mood-stabilizing medications for treating bipolar or depressive episodes.

-In conclusion, it is important to understand that while there are similarities between schizoaffective disorder vs. schizophrenia, there are also important differences that must be considered when diagnosing and with either condition.
+In conclusion, it is important to understand that while there are similarities between schizoaffective disorder vs. schizophrenia, there are also important differences that must be considered when diagnosing and treating patients with either condition.
 Knowing the distinction between these two conditions will help ensure that each person receives the appropriate care they need for managing their mental health condition effectively over time.

 Do you or loved ones have Schizoaffective disorder or Schizophrenia?